Early Entrance Kindergarten

-Applications for early entrance for the 23-24 school year will be available to download during the application period, March-June 2024.
+Applications for early entrance for the 23-24 school year will be available to download during the application period, April 1, 2024 - June 30, 2024.
 Please read the Early Entrance to Kindergarten FAQs to find answers to parents' most common questions.
 All applications are due by June 30, 2024.

 - What is the birthday cutoff for testing?

 - What is the birthday cutoff date for registering for kindergarten without doing early entrance testing?